 7 Simple Advertising Terms Every Food Blogger Should Understand

-The good news is that the most common advertising terms are fairly simple to understand, especially if you have examples to look at.
-In this post we’re going to look at seven different advertising terms and explain them using simple and easy to understand examples.
-The advertising terms we’ll be looking at today are:
+The good news is that the most common advertising terms are fairly simple to figure out, especially if you have examples to reference.
+In this post we’re going to look at seven different advertising terms every food blogger should understand and explain them using simple and easy to understand examples.
+The advertising terms we’ll be breaking down are:

 1. Impression